-Table 6-1 reflects the community's parkland criteria and does not include Hyde Park nor the full acreage for ponding basin parks, which includes portions of the ponding basin park that are used for retention, not publicly accessible, or not open year-round.
+When following the community's parkland criteria and excluding the types of unusable parkland previously described such as ponding basin parkareas with limited access and Hyde Park, Table 6-1 reflects the community's parkland criteria and does not include Hyde Park nor the full acreage for ponding basin parks, which includes portions of the ponding basin park that are used for retention, not publicly accessible, or not open year-round.
 The General Plan states that the City's parkland standard is three acres per 1,000 residents for Pocket, Neighborhood, and Community parks, and two acres per 1,000 residents for Regional Parks, trails, and greenways.

-Table 6-1 shows that existing parkland in Southwest Fresno equals a total of 18.91 acres, which yields a parkland-to-resident ratio of 1.49 acres per 1,000 residents.
-1.49 acres per 1,000 residents is well below the General Plan's 3 acres per 1,000 residents standard.
+Table 6-1 shows that existing parkland in Southwest Fresno equals a total of $\frac{22.09}{18.91}$ acres, which yields a parkland-to-resident ratio of $\frac{1.74}{1.49}$ acres per 1,000 residents. $\frac{1.74}{1.49}$ acres per 1,000 residents is well below the General Plan's three 3 acres per 1,000 residents standard.

 The Plan recommends providing new parkland to increase total acreage.
-The Plan also recommends the following actions regarding existing parks:
+The Plan also recommends as well as the following actions mitigations regarding that would improve the conditions of inadequate existing parks so that the existing parkland in Southwest Fresno better fits the community's parkland criteria:

 - Increase access and improve amenities at ponding basin parks.
 To improve the usability of ponding basin parks, the Plan recommends increasing amenities and access so that these parks can function better as parkland in order to serve nearby residents.
 Furthermore, parkland acreage for ponding basin parks should be limited to the upper and/or middle levels of the park that are usable as parkland; this method of counting acreage will improve the accuracy of the parkland-to-resident ratio.
 These acreage totals are already reflected in Table 6-1. - Re-designate Hyde Park's land use from Community Park to general Open Space.
 Because Hyde Park is located on a landfill, park amenities and development on the land are limited.
-Re-designating Hyde Park as a different type of land use will improve the accuracy of the parkland-to-resident ratio in Southwest Fresno.

-Increase accessibility to the Regional Sports Complex.
+Re-designating Hyde Park as a different type of land use will improve the accuracy of the parkland-to-resident ratio in Southwest Fresno. - Increase accessibility to the Regional Sports Complex.
 Currently, the Regional Sports Complex is located away from existing residential neighborhoods and has limited walkable or bikeable access.
 As described in Chapter 5, Transportation, the Plan proposes to connect all Southwest Fresno neighborhoods to the Regional Sports Complex via new bikeways and multi-use trails.
 The Plan's overall land use vision also locates new residential neighborhoods in the Sphere of Influence (SOI) within walkable distance of the Regional Sports Complex.